sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 ### sg db delete-test-dbs

-Drops all databases that have the prefix `sourcegraph-test-`..
+Drops all databases that have the prefix `sourcegraph-test-`.

 Flags: